micro-lc/micro-lc/packages/ui-components/README.md

 This package contains the React components to be shared.

-The components at the moment shared are:
+At the moment, the shared components are:

 - `Loading animation page`: a custom loader
 - `Error Page 401 Svg`: svg image as a component for the error page 401